 A funny thing about Ramses' likes and dislikes regarding food is that he loves sneaking in our compost and eating slugs from underneath plant pots but doesn't want to eat the wrinkly leaves of a head of lettuce.

 Some pigs love playing with toys.
 They like pushing them around and running after them.
 Ramses, however, is only interested in toys that dispense food.

-Filling silicone toys with peanut butter, or jugs with holes with other delicious snacks keeps, Ramses and his tummy happy and entertained.
-He stays entertained until the food is gone; then he has to find another source of snacks.
+Filling silicone toys with peanut butter, or jugs with holes filled with other delicious snacks keeps Ramses and his tummy happy and entertained.
+He stays entertained until the food is gone, then he has to find a new source of snacks.